cdp-trial-patterns/data-in-motion/02_kafka_iceberg.md

 6. Select the only available workspace and give your draft a name
 7. Click "Create".
 You will be forwarded to the Designer
 8. Start a Test Session by either clicking on the _start a test session_ link in the banner or going to _Flow Options_ and selecting _Start_ in the Test Session section.
-9. In the Test Session creation wizard, select the latest NiFi version and click _Start Test Session_.
+9. In the Test Session creation wizard, confirm the latest NiFi version is selected and click _Start Test Session_.
 Notice how the status at the top now says “Initializing Test Session”.

+   Note: Test Session initialization should take about 5-10 minutes.

 ## 2.2 Modifying the flow to read syslog data